 In another area, 17 people come to faith in Christ in just one village, and another church has welcomed two young men who have recently started coming to church.
 One church leader said that the Scripture-use workshop he attended had really helped him.
 Now he feels capable of giving a good sermon, and of leading a Bible study for people who don’t read.

-- to translate the New Testament into four languages where there is a small group of believers
+- to translate the New Testament into five languages where there is a small group of believers

 - to produce Bible portions and oral Bible stories in 11 languages, to be used by national evangelists to reach unreached groups